CudoVentures/cosmos-gravity-bridge/readme.md

 Since we forked the project, there are several changes that we've made to the repo.
 They are described below

 ### Cosmos sdk, tendermint, osmosis-lab ibc version updates
+To see the changes, compare to this branch: cudos-v0.0.29-base-for-comparing

 We've replaced the cosmos-sdk repo to our own fork of it.

 We've updated the tendermint version because of the above.